jwarz/data-scientists-tools/cleaning_data_in_r/readme.md

 ## Score then select or select then score?

 Record linkage requires a number of steps that can be difficult to keep straight.
-In this exercise, you’ll solidify your knowledge of the record linkage process so that it’s a breeze when you code it yourself!
+In this section, you’ll solidify your knowledge of the record linkage process so that it’s a breeze when you code it yourself!

-Drag the steps of the record linkage process into the correct order.
+Steps of the record linkage process:

 1. Clean the datasets.
 2. Generate pairs of records.